hayandon/todo-api/README.md

 # Task API

-A simple in-memory CRUD API for managing tasks, built with FastAPI as part of a backend development internship assignment.

-## What this is

-This API lets you create, read, update, and delete tasks.
-Data is stored in memory only — it resets every time the server restarts.
-There's no database yet; that's a deliberate first step before adding persistence.
-# Task API

 A CRUD API for managing tasks, built with FastAPI and backed by a SQLite database.
 Originally built with in-memory storage; now persists data to disk so tasks survive a server restart.

 ## Why SQLite